An in-depth comparison of our favourite topical analgesics (topical pain relief gels) CryoDerm vs BioFreeze. Learn which one is best for you today!

 Something to note is that reviewers found CryoDerm’s formula to be long-lasting.
 While Biofreeze normally weakens after two hours, one tester felt that CryoDerm stayed relatively cold for up to 5 hours!

 Although on paper CryoDerm performed better during this study for pain relief, patients in this survey preferred Biofreeze

 When you read these results, you’d likely think most people preferred CryoDerm.
-Deeper penetration and longer lasting pain relief – what’s not to love?
+Deeper penetration and longer-lasting pain relief – what’s not to love?
 However, the results of this in-house survey say differently!

 When asked for their preference between 3 topical analgesics, 6 out of 10 patients preferred Biofreeze.
 They stated that if they wanted to use a topical pain relief gel, they wanted the cold to be as instant as possible and consistent.

 3 out of 10 patients preferred CryoDerm.
-The comments these patients made were that they liked the more subtle cold introduction and a deeper more penetrating feeling that Cryoderm provides.
+The comments these patients made were that they liked the more subtle cold introduction and the deeper more penetrating feeling that Cryoderm provides.
 They also stated that they felt Cryoderm lasted longer when applied.